He Pou Aroha Community Cenotaph

-He Pou Aroha, Community Cenotaph provides portable digital access to Online Cenotaph using innovative purpose-built digitisation kiosks.
+He Pou Aroha Community Cenotaph provided portable digital access to Online Cenotaph using innovative purpose-built digitisation kiosks.

 The digitised objects are immediately uploaded to the relevant service person’s Online Cenotaph record for the world to see and future generations to remember.

-He Pou Aroha provides access to Online Cenotaph at community venues and events.
-Over 65,000 people have discovered their connection using one of our custom-designed digital kiosks.
+He Pou Aroha provided access to Online Cenotaph at community venues and events.
+Over 65,000 people discovered their connection using one of our custom-designed digital kiosks.

 Dig out the photographs and objects that belonged to family and friends who served and bring them along to scan and upload at one of the locations below.
 Your contribution will provide a lasting legacy for generations to come.

-The mobile roadshow unit is visiting events within the former Auckland Province, from Cape Reinga to Taupō, and individual kiosk units are also available in libraries, community groups and centres, museums and RSAs.
+The mobile roadshow unit visited events within the former Auckland Province, from Cape Reinga to Taupō, and individual kiosk units were also available in libraries, community groups and centres, museums and RSAs.